Optimal Form Analysis of High-Rise Buildings to Enhance Urban Livability and Energy Efficiency Using Karamba Plugin

 How to Cite

 Zivari Afzal, V., & Karimimoshaver, M. .
-(2025).
-Optimal analysis of tall building form to improve urban livability and energy efficiency using the Caramba plugin.
-Manifestation of Art in Architecture and Urban Engineering, 2(4). https://jmaaue.org/index.php/jmaaue/article/view/30
+(1403).
+Optimal Form Analysis of High-Rise Buildings to Enhance Urban Livability and Energy Efficiency Using Karamba Plugin.
+Manifestation of Art in Architecture and Urban Engineering, 2(4), 120-140. https://www.jmaaue.org/index.php/jmaaue/article/view/30

 Similar Articles